nyahehnagi/Makers-Notes/goals.md

   * I want to use dependancy injection in the code I write
   * I want to make use of polymophism in the code I write through the use of duck typing.
   * Strive for SRP

+  ## Did I reach my goals?

+  Again, kind of.

+  I can write code that is relatively easy to change, but when I went to change some of it, it was not easy.. so more practice needed

+  test driving my code is definitely a work in progress.
+I tried to do that with the Takeaway challenge but I found myself coding before testing.
+Some of it I feel is I don't have the knowledge of what I am meant to be testing.
+A case in point here was the SMS testing.
+I wrote the code as I wrote the tests and updated the tests later on as I became more aware of how to stub.
+Next time I think I';ll write tests without stubbing and refactor later

+  I incorporated dependancy injection into my Takeaway challenge and also popped a polymorphic object in with the Messsenger class.

+  As for SRP, in the most part yes, I need to get the code reviewed.
+Again practice practice, practice